-Bolham Road, Tiverton, Devon EX16 6SQ 01884 256655 www.tiverton.devon.sch.uk admin@tiverton.devon.sch.uk
+Bolham Road, Tiverton, Devon EX16 6SQ 01884 256655

+www.tiverton.devon.sch.uk admin@tiverton.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.

-Be the Best you can.
+Be then Best you can.